ADD CONDITION

 Pregnancy Use

 When it comes to using this medication during pregnancy, there is no specific information available about its safety, recommended dosage adjustments, or any special precautions you should take.
-This means that if you are pregnant or planning to become pregnant, it’s important to consult with your healthcare provider before starting or continuing this medication.
-They can help you weigh the potential risks and benefits based on your individual situation.
-Always prioritize open communication with your doctor to ensure the best care for you and your baby.
+This means that if you are pregnant or planning to become pregnant, it’s important to discuss this medication with your healthcare provider.
+They can help you understand any potential risks and make informed decisions about your treatment options.
+Always prioritize open communication with your doctor regarding any medications you are considering during pregnancy.

 Lactation Use